 Port Camargue A massive but surprisingly attractive marina.
 Tourist area well organised for walking and cycling.
 Good for live-aboad wintering, and nearby access to the Canal du Midi.
 See Aigues Mortes or more details.

 Port St Louis area (8/10 for being very useful; 3/10 for discomfort) is a small town at the locked entrance between the navigable Rhône and the Mediterranean.Two yards in the area are suitable for layup.
 The town has reasonably priced pontoon berthing, but lacks toilet facilities and general security.
 Navy Service is a dry marina on the Canal Lateral, remote and cheap but short on amenities, in an old timber-yard.
 Port Napoleon is a high quality marina, good local services, with pontoons or dry sailing services.
-It's in a separate S channel off the Golfe, with pontoons as well as hard-standing; more sybaritic, but more expensive and even more remote than Navy Service.
-More detail about the Port Louis area, plus all you need to know to travel to and from the Med using the French waterways.
+It's in a separate S channel off the Golfe, more remote than Navy Service.
+Port Louis gives far more detail of these useful facilities, plus all you need to know to travel to and from the Med using the French waterways.